How can I customize my social posts using Compose?

 Time-sensitive content like posts surrounding a promotion or campaign is best suited for the Scheduler.
 When you choose Specific day and time, a Choose Date space appears.

-Once you select a day for your post, you may then specify a post time.
+Once you select a day for your post, you can then specify a post time.
 Sprout enables you to post down to the minute, making the release of your content look as natural as possible.

-Optimal Send Times
+What are Optimal Send Times?

 In addition to choosing specific times manually, users on Professional and Advanced plans have the option to select from up to seven automatically generated Optimal Send Times.
 Click Use Optimal Send Times to choose from a list of send times generated by ViralPost 2.0.

-The listed times will have a star rating–one to five stars–based on how ViralPost determines the time's anticipated effectiveness, with five being the best.
+The listed times have a star rating–one to five stars–based on how ViralPost determines the time's anticipated effectiveness, with five being the best.

 Send + Duplicate delivers your message and reopens Compose with the same message, including any attached assets, ready to edit for other profiles or networks.